btr1975/automation-framework/README.md

 1. You know the basics of [Docker](https://www.docker.com/).
 2. You know the basics of [Docker Compose](https://docs.docker.com/compose/).
 3. You know the basics of [Docker Swarm](https://docs.docker.com/engine/swarm/).
+4. You know the basics of the [Compose Specification](https://compose-spec.io/).

+## Assumptions if you are using Podman

+1. You know the basics of [Podman](https://podman.io/).
+2. You know the basics of [Podman Compose](https://docs.podman.io/en/latest/markdown/podman-compose.1.html).
+3. You know the basics of the [Compose Specification](https://compose-spec.io/).

 ## Assumptions if you are using Kubernetes single node or cluster
 1. You are using [microk8s](https://microk8s.io/).